-Today, even though we have started recovering from many Covid-related issues, the potential of the health and wellness sector is still on the rise.
+It is safe to say that in 2023, the potential of the health and wellness sector is still on the rise.

-Many have come forward to reap the benefits of this.
-Many health and wellness brands and organizations have emerged out of it.
-But, have all of them been able to succeed in the race?
+Many have come forward to reap the benefits and countless health and wellness brands and organizations have emerged within the industry.

 Is It Really the Right Time to Invest in Wellness Marketing?